Examples

 Key takeaway: run /doctor whenever unexpected behavior occurs - it is your first diagnostic reflex.

-The /context command displays the files and context currently loaded in the session.
 For intermediate and advanced developers, combining multiple slash commands creates powerful workflows.

 Here is a complete session-start workflow: